ozh/awesome/README.md

 *   [tjone270/Quake-Live](https://github.com/tjone270/Quake-Live) - Useful files that you may find handy when putting together/expanding your Quake Live server deployment.
 *   [minimaxir/big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 *   [ipython/xkcd-font](https://github.com/ipython/xkcd-font) - The xkcd font
-*   [somerandomdude/Iconic](https://github.com/somerandomdude/Iconic) - A minimal set of icons in raster, vector and font formats — free for public use.
-*   [Paaskehare/PyQL](https://github.com/Paaskehare/PyQL) - A QuakeLive Python Library for fetching user information

 ## Shell